Discover folk - the CRM for people-powered businesses

 - User interface: Some users find the Salesforce interface to be outdated and not as intuitive as other modern CRM platforms, which can hinder usability.

-- Overwhelming for small teams: Salesforce’s robust features may be overkill for smaller government contractors, leading to underutilization of the platform’s capabilities.
+- Overwhelming for small teams: Salesforce's robust features may be overkill for mid-sized government contracting teams of 20-50 people, leading to underutilization of the platform's capabilities.

 Price and plans